-The concept of summarizing multiple bioassay results for each worker in one statistic was formalized.
-This is the one person - one sample approach, and the maximum possible mean is offered as the statistic to use.
-Use of OPOS statistics for all individuals in a given period eliminates dependencies in the data and improves the validity of statistical tests performed on the data.

-- The methods in ORAUT-PROC-0095 (ORAUT 2006) for calculating the GM and GSD from a given set of bioassay data were extended to accommodate multiply left-censored data (i.e., bioassay data reported with different decision levels applied). - The effective fit is described, which uses methods from ORAUT-RPRT-0044 (ORAUT 2009b) to model bioassay data that have excessively large GSDs. - The issue of multiple comparisons (e.g., testing strata for a number of years) is addressed. - A simple method for comparing two chronic intake rates is offered.
+- The concept of summarizing multiple bioassay results for each worker in one statistic was formalized.
+This is the one person one statistic approach, and the maximum possible mean and time-weighted mean are offered as statistics to use.
+Use of OPOS data for all individuals in a given period eliminates dependencies in the data and improves the validity of statistical tests performed on the data. - The methods in ORAUT-PROC-0095 (ORAUT 2006) for calculating the GM and GSD from a given set of bioassay data were extended to accommodate multiply left-censored data (i.e., bioassay data reported with different decision levels applied). - The effective fit is described, which uses methods from ORAUT-RPRT-0044 (ORAUT 2009b) to model bioassay data that have excessively large GSDs. - The issue of multiple comparisons (e.g., testing strata for a number of years) is addressed. - A simple method for comparing two chronic intake rates is offered.